-- 4.1.1.
+- 4.3.1.
 Each school within the Avanti Schools Trust will appoint a DSL who is a member of the senior leadership team and takes lead responsibility for safeguarding and child protection.
 This is explicit in the role-holder's job description (See Annex C of KCSIE 2024 for role description).
-The Deputy DSLs are trained to the same standard as the DSL. - 4.1.2.
+The Deputy DSLs are trained to the same standard as the DSL. - 4.3.2.
 Note: Whilst the activities of a DSL can be delegated to appropriately trained Deputy DSLs, the ultimate lead responsibility for safeguarding and child protection remains with the DSL.
-This responsibility should not be delegated. - 4.1.3.
-During term time each DSL or Deputy DSL will always be available (during schoolhours) for staff to discuss any safeguarding concerns.
-Each school will ensure appropriate cover arrangements for any out of hours/out of term activities.
+This responsibility should not be delegated. - 4.3.3.
+During term time each DSL or Deputy DSL will always be available (during school hours) for staff to discuss any safeguarding concerns.
+Each school will ensure appropriate cover arrangements for any out of hours/out of term activities. - 4.3.4.

-4.1.4.
 The DSL and Deputy will liaise with the three safeguarding partners (Local Authority, Police and Clinical Commissioning Group) and work with other agencies in line with Working Together to Safeguard Children 2023.

-4.1.5.
+4.3.5.
 The DSLs will:

-- 4.1.5.1.
+- 4.3.5.1.
 Undergo training to provide them with the knowledge and skills required to carry out the role.
-Training should be updated every two years with regular updates (at least annually) on developments in between, e.g. via e-bulletins, Forums for DSLs, and reading time, to keep up with any developments relevant to their role. - 4.1.5.2.
-Act as focal point for staff concerns and liaise with the Local Authority and other agencies in accordance with Working Together to Safeguard Children 2018. - 4.1.5.3.
-Refer all cases of suspected abuse to local children's Social Care via the local procedures. - 4.1.5.4.
-Refer all cases to the police where a crime has been committed. - 4.1.5.5.
-Ensure all staff members have read the mandatory reading list and attended safeguarding and child protection training annually. - 4.1.5.6.
-Ensure that regular training updates are given to all staff members and volunteers. - 4.1.6.
-For the full Role Description for the DSL see Appendix.
+Training should be updated every two years with regular updates (at least annually) on developments in between, e.g. via e-bulletins, Forums for DSLs, and reading time, to keep up with any developments relevant to their role. - 4.3.5.2.
+Act as focal point for staff concerns and liaise with the Local Authority and other agencies in accordance with Working Together to Safeguard Children 2018. - 4.3.5.3.
+Refer all cases of suspected abuse to local children's Social Care via the local procedures. - 4.3.5.4.
+Refer all cases to the police where a crime has been committed. - 4.3.5.5.
+Ensure all staff members have read the mandatory reading list and have attended safeguarding and child protection training annually. - 4.3.5.6.
+School and college leaders and those staff who work directly with children have read Annex B of Keeping Children Safe in Education. - 4.3.5.7.
+Ensure that regular training updates are given to all staff members and volunteers. - 4.3.6.
+For the full Role Description for the DSL see Appendix A.

-5 Procedures
+5. Procedures